Dart-o-s/aos_fc/plan.md

 ## unplanned items
     - stuff we made without thinking
     - but want to keep track off, as it was a "distraction"

+    [ ] BUG look for "print" and move it to the snack bar, especially "edit" is not "add" edid/add is probably fixed ...